aperechnev/SidebarOverlay/README.md

 As you see, we have property named `so_containerViewController`.
 This property is automatically added to all view controllers and you're able to access it everywhere.

-To close the sidebar menu, just set the `isLeftViewControllerPresented` property to `false`.
+To close the sidebar menu, just set the `isSideViewControllerPresented` property to `false`.

 ### Changing top view controller from the sidebar menu